safesoftware/FMETraining/ServerAuthoring2RunningWorkspaces/Exercise3.md

 <br>**11) Edit Workspace to use Resources**
-<br>Back in FME Workbench delete the two existing published parameters.
+<br>Back in FME Workbench delete the three existing published parameters.
 They should be called SourceDataset&#95;FILEGDB, SourceDataset&#95;SPATIALITE, and DestDataset&#95;SPATIALITE

 Next set the source and destination datasets as follows: